OWASP/www-project-developer-guide/draft/04-foundations/05-top-ten.md

 These passwords and accounts are usually well-known and provide an easy way for malicious actors to compromise applications.

-Both the [OWASP Top 10 A05:2021][a05] and the linked [OWASP Cheat Sheets][a05cs] provide strategies to establish a concerted, repeatable application security configuration process to minimise misconfiguration.
+Both the [OWASP Top 10 A05:2021][a05] and the linked [OWASP Cheat Sheets][a05cs] provide strategies to establish a concerted, repeatable application security configuration process to minimize misconfiguration.

 #### A06:2021 Vulnerable and Outdated Components